shoplukche/foxlim/README.md

 - sharp - no border radii
 - compact - as little padding as possible
 - tabs on the left, URL bar on the right
-- tested with Firefox versions from 128 ESR to 153.
+- works with Firefox versions from 128 ESR to 153.

 ## Installation